Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-6-kernels.md

     Date: 2015-11-28T23:34:45
     Tags: Kernel, Resource Management, Abstraction, Enforcement, Security, Meta

-I admitted to Ngnghm that I was perplexed by Houyhnhnm computing systems;
+I admitted to Ngnghm (whom I call "Ann") that I was perplexed by Houyhnhnm computing systems
+(I pronounce "Houyhnhnm" like "Hunam").
-to better understand them, I wanted to know what their kernels, libraries and applications looked like.
+To better understand them, I wanted to know what their kernels, libraries and applications looked like.
 There again, he surprised me by having no notion of what I called kernel or application: the way Houyhnhnm systems are architected leads to widely different concepts;